- What are Interlibrary Loan, Document Delivery, and ILLiad?

 The loan period for item(s) borrowed through Interlibrary Loan is determined by the lending library and is usually 2-4 weeks.
 The item due date will be listed on the book band or book label when you receive your requested item.
 You can also find the due date on your “View/Renew Checked Out Items” page when you log into Illiad.

-All materials borrowed through the S. J. Quinney Law Library’s Interlibrary Loan service must be returned directly to the S. J. Quinney Law Library ILL office or Library Circulation Desk.
+All materials borrowed through the James E. Faust Law Library’s Interlibrary Loan service must be returned directly to the James E. Faust Law Library ILL staff or Library information desk.
 They should not be returned through campus mail, other libraries, or to the library drop box.
 If the materials are not returned properly, you will be held responsible for any overdue fees or lost book fees.